 The one thing that all of the above plans have in common is that their meals are NOT all focused on weight loss.

-Weight Loss Strategy #1: Losing weight with a standard meal delivery service:
+Weight Loss Strategy #2: Losing weight with a standard meal delivery service:

-Each recipe card shows you the calories per serving.
-I personally tend to rotate some of the same breakfasts and lunches by week, over and over, because I like them, I know they fit with my weight loss goals and they are easy.
+I generally rotate some of the same breakfasts and lunches by week, over and over, because I like them, I know they fit with my weight loss goals and they are easy.

 If it fits with my calorie budget, then I just go on and eat the whole serving.